-2.2.7 There is an informal provision for pick up and drop off on the local highway network but not on site.
-Anecdotal evidence reported by the school suggests that Holbrook Road experiences a spike in demand for parking during school peak pick up and drop off times, however this is short-term in nature and clears quickly.
+2.2.6 There is an informal provision for pick up and drop off on the local highway network but not on site.
+Anecdotal evidence reported by the school suggests that Holbrook Road is occasionally congested during school peak pick up and drop off times, however this is short-term in nature and clears quickly.

-Figure 2.5 - On-street parking at Holbrook Road during evening peak period
+Figure 2.4 - On-street parking at Holbrook Road during evening peak period

-- 2.2.8 During the evening peak period (1430 to 1530 hours) there was a maximum of 20 parked cars associated with the school observed in the vicinity of the school on Holbrook Road at any one time.
+- Transport Statement - 2.2.7 During the evening peak period (1430 to 1530 hours) there was a maximum of 20 parked cars associated with the school observed in the vicinity of the school on Holbrook Road at any one time associated with the school.
 This level of on-street parking did not appear to cause any significant obstructions or provide evidence of preventing safe and suitable access for pedestrians or vehicles in accordance with Paragraph 32 of NPPF.
-During the site visit, the speed of vehicles along Holbrook Road appeared to be reduced as a result of the existing on-street parking and number of children walking to and from the school. - 2.2.9 It should be noted that parents who choose to drop off and pick up children also park on the other residential roads surrounding the school which did not appear to cause any major disruptions.
+During the site visit, the speed of vehicles along Holbrook Road appeared to be reduced as a result of the existing on-street parking and number of children walking to and from the school. - 2.2.8 It should be noted that parents who choose to drop off and pick up children also park on the other residential roads surrounding the school which did not appear to cause any major disruptions.